SOM Reunion Committee

 • Attending Reunion Weekend.

-• Making a special gift in honor of your reunion.*
+• Making a special gift in honor of your reunion to support your class gift.

 Your reunion class officer will help by: